subratcall/msdataworkshop/README.md

             - `kubectl port-forward [atpadmin pod] -n msdataworkshop 8080:8080`
             - http://localhost:8080/test

-Task 8 (Setup AQ, order and inventory, saga, and CQRS)...
+Task 8 (Setup DB links between ATP PDBs, AQ, and Queue propagation, order and inventory, saga, and CQRS)...
-   - Pre-requisite: Task 1 through 7 are complete.
-   - Upload regional wallet (contains tnsnames.ora entries for both ATP PDBs to objectstore and obtain pre-authenticated url to it.
-        - using pre-authenticated link is a convenience.
+   - Download connection information zip for ATP instances from console.
+   - Upload cwallet.sso in objectstore, obtain and note pre-authorized URL for cwallet.sso
-        - alternatively a DBMS_CLOUD.CREATE_CREDENTIAL created credential can also be used to execute GET_OBJECT
+        - (alternatively a DBMS_CLOUD.CREATE_CREDENTIAL created credential can also be used to execute GET_OBJECT)
-   - `cd msdataworkshop/osb-atp-dbadmin-helidon`
+   - `cd $MSDATAWORKSHOP_LOCATION/atpaqadmin`
+   - Edit `atpaqadmin-deployment.yaml` and provide values in the section marked with `PROVIDE VALUES FOR THE FOLLOWING...`
-   - Modify msdataworkshop/atpaqadmin/src/main/java/oracle/db/microservices/PropagationSetup.java
+   -
-        - set the `object_uri` value of the `GET_OBJECT` call to the pre-authenticated url created
-        - set the values of the `CREATE_DATABASE_LINK` calls from tnsnames.ora
+   - Run `deletepod admin` .
+This will force the atpaqadmin pod to be redeployed with the new
    - Submit `setupAll` button on Frontend page

 Task 9 (Using OCI service broker, provision and create binding to stream, and verify with app)